Test Series for the CAT Online

 CAT Exam Pattern

-There were total 60 questions in the paper, 30 in each section.
+There are total 60 objective type questions in the paper, 30 in each section.
 The duration of the test will be 140 minutes (2 hour 20 minutes) plus 15 minutes tutorial.
 Time limits for two sections are separate with 70 minutes to each section.
-Aspirants will be presented with the section on Quantitative Ability and Data Interpretation first, followed by Verbal Ability and Logical Reasonings.
+You will be presented with the section on Quantitative Ability and Data Interpretation first, followed by Verbal Ability and Logical Reasonings.
+There is also negative marking in the paper.

 Read More: CAT Duration, Pattern and Online Tips